-The appraisal combines both strategic and site-specific considerations using available data drawn from the updated Scoping Report which accompanies this document.
-Further scrutiny of the sustainability performance of the sites will be required as part of the selection of any preferred site, and the high level analysis is presented here to accompany the planning appraisal.
+The appraisal combines both strategic and location-specific considerations using available data drawn from the updated Scoping Report which accompanies this document.
+Further scrutiny of the sustainability performance of the locations will be required as part of the selection of any preferred location (or combinations of locations), and the high level analysis is presented here to accompany the planning appraisal (Birmingham City Council (October 2012) Birmingham's Green Belt Options).